Jair Tavares

-Jair Veiga Vieira Tavares (born 13 February 2001) is a Portuguese professional footballer who plays as a forward for Scottish Premiership club Hibernian.
-Tavares has previously played for Benfica and represented Portugal in youth internationals.
+Jair Veiga Vieira Tavares (born 13 February 2001) is a Portuguese professional footballer who plays as a forward for A lyga club Kauno Žalgiris.

 Career

 Tavares came through the Benfica youth system, and played for their B team during the 2020–21 and 2021–22 seasons.

-On 15 June 2022 joined Scottish club Hibernian for an undisclosed fee on a contract until the summer of 2026.
+On 15 June 2022 Tavares joined Scottish club Hibernian for an undisclosed fee on a contract until the summer of 2026.
+Tavares made limited appearances under the management of Lee Johnson, but he became a first team regular following the appointment of Nick Montgomery.

+On 30 August 2024, Tavares joined Motherwell on loan until the end of the 2024–25 season.
+He was released from his contract with Hibs in June 2025.

+On 22 August 2025, Tavares joined Kauno Žalgiris.

 Personal life

 Born in Portugal, Tavares is of Cape Verdean descent.
 He hails from a footballing family, with both of his brothers, Cláudio and Miguel, as well as cousin Renato Sanches, all being professional footballers.